Vatican and science at odds again, this time over gender

 Stan “J.R.”
 Zerkowski, executive director of Fortunate Families, a Kentucky-based Catholic organization that is trying to build a bridge between the church and the LGBTQ community, said he views the new document as an opening.

-“I think that document shows that the Church is evolving,” he said.
+“I think that document shows that the church is evolving,” he said.
 “I see it as a step forward in terms of dialogue.
-While it can appear condemnatory, it opens the door towards communication.”
+While it can appear condemnatory, it opens the door toward communication.”

 “I wish the document had embraced every sister and brother the way they are, but for sisters and brothers that are out there experiencing something that is not yet understood, this document helps enable discussions about the language used and the things not fully understood,” he said.